Best Machine Learning APIs for 2024: A Deep Dive Review

 - Azure Cognitive Services: A collection of pre-trained AI models that can be easily integrated into applications.
 These services cover a wide range of tasks, including computer vision, natural language processing, speech recognition, and decision making.

-- MLOps: Azure Machine Learning provides robust MLOps capabilities for managing the entire ML lifecycle, from model development to deployment and monitoring.
+- MLOps: Azure Machine Learning provides MLOps capabilities for managing the entire ML lifecycle, from model development to deployment and monitoring.

 - Integrated Security: Azure Machine Learning provides built-in security features to protect data and models.